 - English as a Second Language (ESL) Master's degree in education, TESOL, Linguistics, or equivalent.
 Must include course work for teaching English as a Second Language, and adult and alternative learning theories.

-Current Faculty Certification Forms shall be maintained in Academic and Student Affairs, and a copy shall be on file in Human Resources for each credit instructor, listing all courses or groups of courses the instructor is qualified to teach, along with transcripts and/or other documentation.
+Current (linked on the ASA Resources page) Faculty Certification Forms shall be maintained in Academic and Student Affairs, and a copy shall be on file in Human Resources for each credit instructor, listing all courses or groups of courses the instructor is qualified to teach, along with transcripts and/or other documentation.
 For instructors teaching a new course, or who have not taught a course for a period of three calendar years, updated certification forms will be submitted via Human Resources, indicating reasons for requalification or continuing qualification, together with any supporting documentation.

 Annual Updating of Faculty Certification